La Marine Infanterie

 La Marine Infanterie was among the six French regiments known as "Vieux Corps".

-The regiment counted four battalions and had prévôté (provostship).
+By the time of the Seven Years' War, the regiment counted four battalions and had prévôté (provostship).

 During the Seven Years' War, the regiment ranked 6th in the French Army and was commanded by: